NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 1. Starts at the "Editor mode"

-2. Creates the layout they want
+2. Add at least one gizmo of each type to the board

 3. Clicks "Save As" icon located in the top toolbar

 4. A file explorer pops up prompting the user to choose a desired location for the file

-5. Can optionally change the default name of the file to be saved
+5. Types in the name of the file to be saved, for example filename.gizmo

 6. Clicks "Save".

 7. A status label shows that the game configuration has been successfully saved.

-**Expected outputs:** Game configuration has successfully been saved in the specified location
+**Expected outputs:** Game configuration has successfully been saved to filename.gizmo located in the specified directory

 ###Test 10